 Rarely does the information security industry find itself in agreement on an issue.
 But in the case of the recently announced National Cyber Alert System, administrators and luminaries have nearly reached a consensus -- there's little added value here.

 Cybersecurity czar Amit Yoran last Wednesday announced that enterprise IT administrators can register for technical e-mail alerts at the US-CERT.gov Web site.
 Bi-weekly security bulletins and periodic tips are also available on a subscription basis.
-Yoran said the alerts identify, analyze and prioritize security incidents like critical
+Yoran said the alerts identify, analyze and prioritize security incidents like critical vulnerabilities and malicious code outbreaks.

 But in the end, the alerts amount to nothing more than another e-mail administrators and managers have to wade through during an incident, according to those contacted by SearchSecurity.com.